-The next Club Zoom Meeting will be held on October 27th at 7:00pm.
+The next Club Meeting will be held on December 22nd at 7:00pm via ZOOM.

 - The FARM 2020 FALL Pattern Classic was held on Sep 19th.
 The CD for the event was Nic Burhans.
 The pilots had to contend with rather brisk winds and chilly weather.
 But fear not, our intrepid pilots braved the elements and ended up actually having a good time.
 Don Szczur has provided an excellent detailed account (with pictures!) of the event.
 Click here to read all about the contest.

 - No COVID-19 in this house!
 Thanks to Charlie for dis-infecting our Port-a-John.
 Picture (Courtesy of Dave Rothbart).

 - Well, the FARM 'Motley Crew' has been hard at work replacing our poor old weathered winsock.
 Thanks to Les, Nic, Charlie, Ernie, and Dave (taking picture) for their hard work.

 - Sunday (09/06/2020) was the Club's Fun Day – Fun Fly #6 (Yes, it was only the second one we have flown this year, but it was the sixth one in the scheduled sequence of six for the year).
 We had a good turnout!
 Les cooked some burgers and hot dogs.
 The funfly consisted of

 flying the Club Pattern sequence.
 Picture (Courtesy of Dave Rothbart).

 - If you are planning on (or thinking about) participating in the FARM Pattern Contest, it is requested that you pre-register on the NSRCA website.
 For more info on the FARM Pattern Contest, click here.